Nina in Koraro, Ethiopia. All photos © N. Munk

 The Idealist, nominated for the Lionel Gelber Prize and a finalist for the Governor General's Award and the National Business Book Award, has been widely praised.
 Reviewers have described it as "masterful," "incisive," "fascinating," "sharply rendered," and "riveting.”
 It has been named a Book of the Year by The Spectator, Forbes, and Bloomberg, among others.
 The book's full reviews are available here.
 Excerpts are available here, and you can watch the book's trailer video here.

 Nina’s book Fools Rush In: Steve Case, Jerry Levin, and the Unmaking of AOL Time Warner has been described by critics as a “tour de force” and “an addictive read.”
 The New York Times Book Review lauded Fools Rush In for its “exemplary reporting” and its “lively, lucid writing.”

 The Art of Clairtone: The Making of a Design Icon, 1958–1971, which Nina co-wrote with curator Rachel Gotlieb, records the sensational rise and collapse of the celebrated stereo manufacturer Clairtone Sound Corp.
 The book led to an important exhibition of Clairtone stereos and artifacts at the Design Exchange museum in Toronto.

 Born in Canada and raised in Switzerland, Nina Munk lives in New York with her husband, Peter Soriano, and her two children.
-She has a Bachelor’s degree in comparative literature from Smith College and a Master’s degree in French language and literature from Middlebury College.
+She has a Bachelor’s degree in comparative literature from Smith College, where she currently serves on the board of the Alumnae Association, and a Master’s degree in French language and literature from Middlebury College.
 She earned a second Master’s, with honors, from the Graduate School of Journalism at Columbia University, where she was awarded the Philip Greer Scholarship Award for Financial Writing and the New York Financial Writers’ Association C. Norman Stabler Scholarship.
 Before joining Vanity Fair in 2001, Nina was a senior writer at Fortune and a senior editor at Forbes.